andrewferlitsch/Gap/docs/quick-start-guide.md

 ### 2.7 Text Extraction

 The raw text for the page is obtained by the text property of the page class.
-The byte size of the raw text is obtained from the `size()` method of the page class.
+The byte size of the raw text is obtained from the `size()` method of the `Page` class.

 ```python
 # Get the page table